alessiobar/Bachelor-Thesis/README.md

 # Song-Popularity-Prediction
-This repository contains the code of my Bachelor's thesis, titled "*Prediction of song popularity with a textual and audio based approach*", and available for download at http://tesi.luiss.it/31943/.
+This repository contains the code of my Bachelor's thesis, titled "*Prediction of song popularity with a textual and audio based approach*", and available for download at http://tesi.luiss.it/31943/ (alternatively see `SongPopularityPrediction.pdf`).

 This thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger et al. (2018; 2020), with an audio based one suggested in Lee et al. (2018).